FC Barcelona Rugby League: 2010

 After reforming, the club joined the Catalan Rugby League Championship (CRLC) in 2010; a two-pool league in which Barcelona University Club were the reigning champions from the 2009 season.
 Barcelona formed something of a rivalry with BUC in the seven-team competition, as both competed concurrently, but in separate pools.
 It is widely speculated, but purely a hypothesis, that this branch of the successful FC Barcelona club will become members of the Rugby Football League and possibly Super League should the venture prove a success in Catalonia, as they were now playing more competitive rugby, on a more regular basis.
 Their first ever game was against CR Sant Cugat on 13 May 2010, a game which ended in a disappointing 30-20 loss.
 They earned their first win of the competition with a 44-30 win at home to GEiEG to give them a hope of qualifying for the finals.
 And, despite GEiEG winning their last game of the pool against Sant Cugat, Barça were able to qualify for the third and fourth place play-off, where they played CE INEF Lleida, in a narrow 36-30 loss.

-Current squad

-The following was the squad that finished fourth in the 2010 CRLC: